Franchise Marketing Playbook

 Corporate Franchise Paid Advertising

-For the franchisor, it is most beneficial to run paid media campaigns in the most widespread geography possible and to use messaging that reinforces the brand’s value and general product/service category.
+For the franchisor, it is most beneficial to run paid media campaigns in the most widespread geography possible and to use messaging that reinforces the brand’s value and general product or service category.
 To maximize the efficiency of your advertising budget, consistently export the zip codes (or other geo-identifier) of your franchise’s active service areas.
 Target only those active locations in your chosen advertising channel.

 Tip: Don’t forget to run and apply this zip code export on a periodic basis as your franchise locations change, due to openings and closings.

-This is how awareness is generated by the franchisor.
-Someone becomes in need of your product or service, recalls seeing your ad, and then performs a local search for what you offer.
+Brand awareness is crucial for staying top of mind.
+When a customer needs your product or service, an effective campaign increases the odds of that person recalling your ad and searching for what you offer.
 Raising awareness of your brand is also how paid media can increase organic traffic to your website, which improves future ranking potential and has a positive impact on your franchisees.

 Examples of Good Corporate Paid Media Ads